dkotev/certified-aws-devops-professional/05-incident-and-event-response/cloudtrail.md

 - Provides governance, compliance and audit for an AWS account
 - CloudTrail is enabled by default!
-- Provides a history of events/API calls made within an AWS account
+- Provides a history of events/API calls made within an AWS account by:
+    - console
+    - sdk
+    - cli
+    - aws services
 - It can put logs into CloudWatch Logs or S3
 - A trail can be applied to All Regions (default) or a single Region
 - In case of a resource deletion, to investigate it (who did it), we have to look inside CloudTrail first